CAMSCSC/GitBook-Learn/software/worldmachine2/worldmachine2.md

 ![](co.PNG)

-This is what the macro looks like when you enter the macro.
+This is what the macro looks like when you enter it.

 ![](final.PNG)

 Add Bitmap and Heightmap file outputs.
 Use PNGs and name according to what it is.
-(Note: Check off output on every build to quickly create the files by just building)
+(Note: Check off output on every build to create the files by just building)

 ![](edit.PNG)